Structure and how to test the ATX power supply unit

 • Watt (P)

-– Power connectors: The pins of the PSU is color-coded in detail, the red power wire has a voltage of +5V, the yellow power wire is +12V, the black wire is the ground, the purple wire is +5V, the orange wire is +3.3V, etc. There are types of power connectors:
+The pins of the PSU are color-coded for easy identification.
+The red power wire has a voltage of +5V, the yellow power wire is +12V, the black wire is the ground, the purple wire is +5V, the orange wire is +3.3V, and so on.
+There are different types of power connectors, including:

 • Main power connector: 20 or 24 pins